 2) Wandsworth: the best Zone 3 area for families in South-West London

-The old industrial Wandsworth, which stretched along the Thames from the Battersea bridge to Wandsworth Park, was swept up, replaced in recent years by new developments, notably the new Ram District built on the former site of a beer factory, the Ram Brewery.
+The old industrial Wandsworth stretched along the Thames from Battersea Bridge to Wandsworth Park.
+The industrial aspect has been replaced in recent years by new developments.
+The new Ram District has been built on the former site of the old Ram brewery.
 This is the modern part of Wandsworth.
 The old brewery site has been converted into over 300 luxury loft-style apartments.
 Brewing still continues on a smaller scale on the site.

 3) Highgate: the best area for families in North London